Skip to main content

 Frequently Asked Questions

-How does Fleek compare to Vercel for agent hosting?+
+How does Fleek compare to Vercel for AI agent hosting?+

-Does Fleek support WebSocket connections for streaming agent responses?+
+Does Fleek support WebSocket and streaming for AI agent responses?+

-What are the serverless function limits for AI agent workloads?+
+What are the function execution limits for AI agent workloads?+

 Ready to Make Your Decision?